rekpero/algorand-sdk-react-component/README.md

 <img src="https://raw.githubusercontent.com/mmitrasish/algorand-sdk-react-component/master/src/assets/images/algorandicon.webp" width="100" height="100">

-**Algorand React** is a set of reusuable component which is like a wrapper to Algorand JS SDK that can be used to create and restore account in algorand blockchain (https://www.algorand.com/) and also create, sign and send both online and offline transactions on algorand blockchain.
+**Algorand React** is an react application that can communicate with Algorand blockchain (https://www.algorand.com/) using Algorand JS SDK for creating and restoring account in algorand blockchain and also to create, sign and send both online and offline transactions on algorand blockchain.
+It contain a set of reusuable component which is like a wrapper to Algorand JS SDK that can be used by developers to create application on Algorand blockchain.

 ![Account Component](https://github.com/mmitrasish/algorand-sdk-react-component/blob/master/src/assets/images/screenshots/Screenshot1.png)